koad/io/README.md

 ```

 > back this directory up NOW, and keep it __somewhere suuuuuper safe__.
-> want to automated backups?  build a [raspberry pi powered concealment key-ring that also pretends to be your front door bell](https://duckduckgo.com).
+> want to automated backups?  build a [raspberry pi powered concealment key-ring that also pretends to be your antique/legacy/low-tech front door bell](https://duckduckgo.com).

 Your entity's directory will be a basic bare/blank koad:io skeleton filled with directories and keys that will be handy for you if you ever decide you want your entity to exist among multiple devices/locations and interact with other-people-entities.
+Indeed, this project could be the start of a fully decentralized (deviceless) operating system that turns all the worlds computers into your private productivity operating system.

 > for now, Ignore the overwhelming possibilities and focus on populating your commands folder with whatever creative thing you desire.

 ### create commands

-bookmark [koad's bash cheatsheet](https://book.koad.sh/cheatsheets/bourn-again-scripting/) as it is a handy resource for creating new tasks/commands.
+bookmark [koad's bash cheatsheet](https://book.koad.sh/cheatsheets/bourn-again-scripting/) as it is a handy resource for creating new tasks/commands and view the [./commands/](/commands) folder where a couple of commands needed to (re)produce and initialize new and future-generation koad:io entities.

 #### global commands